2026 SUMMER CAMPS ARE LIVE! Register today to secure your athlete's spot.

 Camp will cover the full rowing stroke cycle starting with the importance of posture and body positions aimed at achieving “maximum propulsion with minimal disruption”.
 We will go in-depth on the technical areas of balance, recovery sequence, bladework, catch, drive, and suspension and acceleration.
 During land and lecture sessions, we will also share insight into the value of mobility and stretching, fueling, sleep, and mental training.

-- Skill Levels: open to any and all entrants ranging from new learning to row campers and those who are experienced high school-aged girls with competitive rowing experience
+• Skill Levels: Camp will focus on sweep rowing and is open to any and all entrants.
+Camp is designed for rowers who are experienced high school-aged girls with competitive rowing experience.

 CAMP SCHEDULE